 Except as indicated above, until the legal reserve exceeds 20% of share capital, it can only be used to offset losses, provided that sufficient other reserves are not available for this purpose.

-The balance of this account at December 31, 2021 amounts to EUR 7,087 thousand (EUR 7,087 thousand at December 31, 2020).
+The balance of this account at December 31, 2021 and 2020 amounts to EUR 7,087 thousand.

 Reserve for treasury shares-